scenerystack/community/docs/reference/api/utterance-queue/AriaLiveAnnouncer.md

 # AriaLiveAnnouncer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/utterance-queue/blob/main/js/AriaLiveAnnouncer.ts](https://github.com/phetsims/utterance-queue/blob/main/js/AriaLiveAnnouncer.ts) for the most up-to-date information.

 ## Overview

 A static object used to send aria-live updates to a screen reader.
 These are alerts that are independent of user